jhs-39/COT6905_Optimization/COT6905/week_one.md

 As a completely equivalent alternative, we can split the matrix into its column vectors.
 Our geometric intuition here is rather different.
 In this form, the solutions for x and y are the proper linear combination of column vectors that are equivalent to the desired solution vector.
 Again, each column vector represents a vector in the space; a solution to the problem is the right combination of the column vectors (e.g., you find a combination of x=.5 * vector 1 and y=2.75 * vector 2 are equivalent to the desired vector)

-Question for understanding: if your column vectors are parallel or lie on the same line, can you compose a vector off that parallel line in terms of your given column vectors?
+> Question for understanding: if your column vectors are parallel or lie on the same line, can you compose a vector that is **off** that parallel line in terms of the given column vectors?
 Try it in the code below!
-How is this equivalent to our earlier question?
+How is this equivalent to our earlier question in row picture form?

 ```{code-cell} python